DEMON1A/GmailBruterV2/README.md

 s-{CMD} -- Executing Shell Command
 ```

-## What's New?
-- Fixing Some Issues With The Authentication
-- Increasing The SMTP Login Attemps By ReCreating The Connection and Sleeping
-- Shell Command Execution Using The Tool
-- Loading Local Config To Aviod Adding The Same Setting Everytime.
-- Solving Extra Spaces Issue By Replacing Them And Edit The Commands.
-- Cleaner Code!

 ## How To Create a Config?
 - It's Pretty Easy Here.
 You Just Need To Create a Local File Looks Like This: